When Apple introduced its MacBooks with built-in flash storage that starts at just 128 gigabytes, the question became: “Is 128GB enough for me?”

 Final 128GB Recommendation?

-If you will start taking a lot of photos and video — especially if you use an iPhone 6 that lets you do things like shoot HD video at 60fps — spend the $200 extra to bump yourself up into the next model of MacBook Air or MacBook Pro and get 256GB of storage.
+If you will start taking a lot of photos and video — especially if you use an iPhone 6 or 7 that lets you do things like shoot HD video at 60fps — spend the $200 extra to bump yourself up into the next model of MacBook Air, MacBook, or MacBook Pro and get 256GB of storage.
 If you buy from a third-party (like B&H) that often offers a slight discount and free shipping, you can lower the total cost at time of purchase to help offset the hit to your budget.
-For instance, at a third-party online store like B&H, you can get into a 13-inch MacBook Pro with Retina display with 256GB of storage for about $100 less than Apple’s price and only about $100 more than Apple’s 128GB version.
+For instance, at a third-party online store like B&H, you can often get into a 13-inch MacBook Pro with Retina display or with Touch Bar with 256GB of storage for about $100 less than Apple’s price and only about $100 more than Apple’s 128GB version.
 If you consider drive time and fuel to get to an Apple store, along with B&H’s free shipping and the likelihood that you won’t be charged sales tax . . . suddenly you might get the savings you need to get into the right MacBook for you.